Have a question or suggestion?

 Before submitting a question, please search the FAQ below.

-For example, type in “move” or “mask” in the search box.
+For example, type in “vaccine” or “mask” in the search box.
 The list will filter to show only items that mention those keywords.
-If you cannot find an answer to your question, either submit your question to the form or email firstname.lastname@example.org.
+If you cannot find an answer to your question, please submit your question using the form to the right.

 Contact tracing generally works as follows:

-- If an individual develops symptoms and is awaiting a COVID-19 test, receives a positive COVID-19 test result, or is identified as a close contact by contact tracers, then the individual stays home (or in the case of residential students, goes to quarantine space as directed by Dean of Students) until released.
+- If an individual develops symptoms and is awaiting a COVID-19 test, receives a positive COVID-19 test result, or is identified as a close contact by contact tracers and is unvaccinated, then the individual stays home (or in the case of residential students, goes to quarantine space as directed by Dean of Students) until released.

-Per both VU Return to Campus protocol and CDC guidance, a close contact is defined as any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic persons, 2 days prior to positive test collection) until the time the person is isolated.
+Per both Vanderbilt protocol and CDC guidance, a close contact is defined as any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic persons, 2 days prior to positive test collection) until the time the person is isolated.